pingcap/docs/tikv/deploy-tikv-using-ansible.md

         ansible -i inventory.ini all -m shell -a 'whoami' -b
         ```

-3. Download the TiDB binary to the Control Machine.
+3. Download the TiKV binary to the Control Machine.

     ```bash
     ansible-playbook local_prepare.yml